-Report to: HEALTH AND WELLBEING BOARD

-Date: 7 March 2019

-Executive Jessica Williams, Interim Director of Commissioning

-Member/Reporting Officer:

-Subject: CHILDREN AND YOUNG PEOPLE'S (CYP) EMOTIONAL

-WELLBEING AND MENTAL HEALTH LOCAL

-TRANSFORMATION PLAN (LTP) UPDATE

-Report Summary: The Tameside and Glossop Local Transformation Plan (LTP) was finalised in October 2015 and assured at the end of 2015/16 through NHS England.
+Report to: STRATEGIC COMMISSIONING BOARD Date: 27 March 2019 Executive Member/Reporting Officer: Jessica Williams, Interim Director of Commissioning Subject: CHILDREN AND YOUNG PEOPLE'S (CYP) EMOTIONAL WELLBEING AND MENTAL HEALTH LOCAL TRANSFORMATION PLAN (LTP) UPDATE Report Summary: The Tameside and Glossop LTP was finalised in October 2015 and assured at the end of 2015/16 through NHSE.
 There is a requirement for the LTP to be refreshed on an annual basis to reflect local progress and further ambitions.
-The report details the refresh of the LTPs and is seen by NHS England as the evidence that progress is being made, that the funding is being spent as intended and will provide evidence on how services are being transformed.

-Recommendations: The Health and Wellbeing Board are asked to note the progress detailed in the draft plan, agree and comment on the direction of travel and planned future developments.

-Links to Community

-Strategy:

-Throughout the transformation plan, there is a focus on developing a whole-system collaborative approach to meeting the emotional health and well-being needs of children and young people.
+The report details the refresh of the LTPs and is seen by NSHE as the evidence that progress is being made, that the funding is being spent as intended and will provide evidence on how services are being transformed.
+Recommendations: Strategic Commissioning Board recommended to: a) support the approval of the LTP refresh and finance plans for deliverables for 2019- 2020 and 2010- 2021, recognising that within the year the plan will need to be reviewed in line with strategic objective to integrate CYP services. b) to support aligning LTP with GM approaches where populations and needs require; thus delivering efficiencies. c) note the national context and building national pressures and assurance measures to increase spending on CAMHS and ensure the publication of the LTP Update. d) to agree financial investment to support developments within the LTP unallocated funding for 2020-21 in order to fully meet local and national agenda's in delivering the Local Transformation Plan as follows: Improving access and implementing the THRIVE model.
+Ensuring the Neurodevelopmental team is adequately resourced to meet the needs of the local population, include pre-diagnostic and post-diagnostic support.
+Links to Community Strategy: Throughout the transformation plan, there is a focus on developing a whole-system collaborative approach to meeting the emotional health and well-being needs of children and young people.
 The plan has partnership involvement from a range of providers including specialist services, the third sector and the wider public sector.
 There is ongoing partnership work to fully implement the THRIVE model of practice with strong links to the Neighbourhood teams.

-Policy Implications: Clinical Commissioning Groups, working closely with the Health and Wellbeing Board and partners from across the NHS (including NHS England Specialised Commissioning), Public Health, Local Authority, Youth Justice and Education sectors - are required to development Local Transformation Plans to support improvements in children and young people's mental health and wellbeing.

-Financial Implications: (authorised by Section 151 Officer)

-ICF Budget S 75 £'000 Aligned £'000 In Collab £'000 Total £'000

-CCG £1,024k - - £1,024k

-Total £1,024k - - £1,024k

-Section 75 £'000

-Decision: SCB

-As set out in table 1 of the report, the CCG will receive an earmarked allocation in relation to LTP.
-This is £1,024k in 2019/20 rising to £1,136k the following two years.
-This expenditure is subject to external scrutiny and audit ensuring the funding is spent in accordance with agreed criteria.
-The CCG would be at risk of losing this allocation if it is not spent in line with external expectations.

-Value For Money Implications - e.g. Savings Deliverable, Expenditure Avoidance, Benchmark Comparison

-The plan detailed in the report sets out projected spend which meets external expenditure criteria.

-Legal Implications: (authorised by Borough Solicitor)

-Risk Management : Failure to confront the issues the report seeks to address will have potentially serious future consequences for the vulnerable children and young people who it seeks to protect, with a consequential impact on the legal framework within which they find themselves.

-Access to Information: The background papers relating to this report can be inspected by contacting Kristy Nuttall, Children, Young People and Families e-mail: kristy.nuttall@nhs.net

-Commissioning Manager

-Telephone: 07824 694276
+This development is in line with five of the Community Strategy Priorities: Supportive Tameside Learning Tameside Safe Tameside Healthy Tameside

+Policy Implications:

+None identified.

+Financial Implications: (authorised by Section 151 ICF S 75 Aligr od In Collab Total Officer) Budget £'000 £'00 £'000 £'000 CCG £1,024k - - £1,024k Total £1,024k - - £1,024k Section 75 - £'000As set out in table 1 of the report, the CCG will receive an earmarked allocation in relation to LTP.
+This is £1,024k in 2019/20 rising to £1,136k Deliveral Compari ble, Expe son y Impli enditure Av oidance, B Savings enchmark The plan below sets out projected spend which meets external expenditure criteria.
+Legal Implications: (authorised by Borough Solicitor) It will be important for spend to be monitored against outcome to ensure both compliance with the public law duty to the public purse and an understanding of the effectiveness of the plans on improvement to the health and wellbeing of the vulnerable persons they seek to help.
+Risk Management : Risks will be identified and managed by the Children's Emotional Health and Well-being Strategic Steering Group.
+Access to Information : The background papers relating to this report can be inspected b contacting Kristy Nuttall, Children, Young People and Familie Commissioning Manager Telep hone: 0782 4 694276